4d/docs/docs/Notes/updates.md

 ---

+## 4D v20 R3

+Read [**What’s new in 4D v20 R3**](https://blog.4d.com/en-whats-new-in-4d-v20-R3/), the blog post that lists all new features and enhancements in 4D v20 R3.

+#### Highlights

+- 4D Language commands: [What's new page](https://doc.4d.com/4Dv20R2/4D/20-R2/What-s-new.901-6398284.en.html) on doc.4d.com.
+- 4D Write Pro: [What's new page](https://doc.4d.com/4Dv20R2/4D/20-R2/What-s-new.901-6390313.en.html) on doc.4d.com.
+- [**Fixed bug list**](https://bugs.4d.fr/fixedbugslist?version=20_R3): list of all bugs that have been fixed in 4D v20 R3.

+#### Behavior changes

+- The list of errors "catchable" by your [error handling method](../Concepts/error-handling.md) in compiled mode has been extended; in particular *Indice out of range* and *Type incompatible* errors will now be caught.

 ## 4D v20 R2

 Read [**What’s new in 4D v20 R2**](https://blog.4d.com/en-whats-new-in-4d-v20-R2/), the blog post that lists all new features and enhancements in 4D v20 R2.